ntop/ntopng/doc/src/plugins/check_gui.rst

 .. _Web GUI:

-User Scripts GUI
+Checks GUI
 ################

-User Scripts can define their own configuration and allow the final user to modify it by providing a specialized GUI.
+Checks can define their own configuration and allow the final user to modify it by providing a specialized GUI.

-The GUI is defined into the User Script via the :code:`gui` attribute:
+The GUI is defined into the Check via the :code:`gui` attribute:

 .. code:: lua